jasonkresch/protect/README.md

 ### Downloading PROTECT

-There are two options for downloading protect as a ZIP file and using `git`.
+There are two options for downloading protect: 1. as a ZIP file and 2. using `git`.

 #### Checking out via git